ebrigand/Hangman/README.md

 =========================================================================================================================================================
 Project Details:

-I developed this project between 10 hours and 12 hours
+I developed this project between 10 and 12 hours

 Two servlets are available :
-- hangman" the web page to play
-- "manageHangman" the web page to print all the current games for all players

 - Servlet "hangman"

- If the web app is installed on a local web server, the URL is formed like this: http://localhost:8080/hangman?playerName=ebrigand where playerName is a parameter to distinguish the different accounts
+If the web app is installed on a local web server, the URL is formed like this:

+http://localhost:8080/hangman?playerName=ebrigand where playerName is a parameter to distinguish the different accounts.

 The page is initialized with the current state of the game, or a new game if no game exists for the playerName.

 A parameter, 'restart' is used when the game is finished (when the player won or lost the game).

 The player can click on different letters on the web page, a click generate an Ajax request,